 - 1. Connect to the IP assigned to the IPMI interface and login with the Admin user.
 (Default credentials are ADMIN/admin) - 2.
 At the prompt run: start /system1/sol1.
 There may be a delay.
 Please wait for the connection.
-A message like the following gives you the instructions to proceed: ->start / system1soll press <Enter>, <Esc>, and then <T> to terminate session - (press the keys in sequence, one after the other) - 3.
-On the menu shown below, navigate using the arrow keys.
+A message like the following gives you the instructions to proceed: ->start / system1soll press <Enter>, <Esc>, and then <T> to terminate session - On the menu shown below, navigate using the arrow keys.
 Press the right arrow to select a menu option, press the left arrow to return to the menu list, press up or down to select a different menu option.